proudloyaltier/timedia/README.md

-## What is TiMedia?
+## What is timedia?
-TiMedia is a all-in one cloud storage service.
+timedia is a all-in one cloud storage service.

 ## How do I start?
 Visit https://timedia.app and sign up.